abeleinin/Metal-Puzzles/README.md

 Implement a kernel that computes the [dot product](https://en.wikipedia.org/wiki/Dot_product#Coordinate_definition) of `a` and `b` and stores it in `out`.
 You have 1 thread per position.
 You only need 2 global reads and 1 global write per thread.

-**Note**: For this problem you don't need to worry about number of read to the `threadgroup` memory.
+**Note**: For this problem you don't need to worry about number of reads to the `threadgroup` memory.
 We will handle that challenge later.

 ```python
 def dot_spec(a: mx.array, b: mx.array):